StrangeBeeCorp/docs/docs/thehive/installation/docker.md

     * `init.sh`: Initializes the application stack.
     * `output.sh`: Displays output messages called by other scripts.
     * `reset.sh`: Resets the testing environment.
 Running this script deletes all data and containers.
     * `backup.sh`: Performs a cold backup of the current environment.
-See [Backup a Stack Run with Docker Compose](../operations/backup-restore/backup/docker-compose.md) for more details.
+See [# Perform a Cold Backup for a Stack Running with Docker Compose](../operations/backup-restore/backup/cold-backup/docker-compose.md) for more details.
     * `restore.sh`: Restores the environment from a previously taken backup.
-See [Restore a Stack Run with Docker Compose](../operations/backup-restore/restore/docker-compose.md) for more details.
+See [Restore a Cold Backup for a Stack Running with Docker Compose](../operations/backup-restore/restore/cold-restore/docker-compose.md) for more details.

 ## Step 5: Go to the selected profile